-In films, TVs, and newspapers, IAS officers are treated like celebrities.
+In films, TV, and newspapers, IAS officers are treated like celebrities.

 However, have you ever wondered how difficult is to become an IAS officer?

-Or rather, how easy is to get selected as a civil servant in India?
+Or rather, how easy is it to get selected as a civil servant in India?

 This post is a reality check for both beginners and veterans about the UPSC selection process.